 You can only apply for permanent residence (PR) in Canada if the IRB-RPD or the IRB-RAD approve your claim.

 You can apply online using the Permanent Residence Portal or send forms by mail or courier.
-Ask a legal representative to look at your PR application before sending it to IRCC.
-If you do not have a legal representative, contact a local settlement agency for help finding one.

 Prepare the documents